LLNL/raja-suite-tutorial/Profile_Demo/README.md

 ``CALI_CONFIG=runtime-report ./bin/profile_raja 1024``

+This example provides three different kernel policies, allowing users to observe runtime performance differences between the kernels.
+To switch between them, uncomment the desired variable at the top of the file.

 For more information on Caliper we refer the reader to the following pages:

 - [RAJA-Caliper Quick Start Documentation](https://raja.readthedocs.io/en/develop/sphinx/user_guide/profiling_with_caliper.html)